Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

 ******************************************

 For SNV/InDel calling in the TGA analyses of balsamic both VarDict and TNscope are used.
-Lists of variants are produced from both tools, which are then normalised and quality filtered before being merged.
+Lists of variants are produced from both tools, which are then normalised and quality filtered before being merged with a custom made python script which can be found in `BALSAMIC/assets/scripts/merge_snv_variantcallers.py`.

+This script merges the variants with the same chrom, pos, ref and alt

 **Vardict**